TomHuynhSG/Smart-School-Chatbot/README.md

 ![Give score](https://i.imgur.com/Atdo1c7.png)

 As you can see, the bot will automatically log in students' performances like attendance, activities and more.
-Students can check out their scores and ranking anytime on the Google Data  dashboard.
+Students can check out their scores and ranking anytime on the Google Data Studio dashboard.

 ![dashboard](https://i.imgur.com/MXNyi4L.png)